Home Unser Chor

 Wiener Schubertbund In November 1863 Franz Mair – the later director and choir-master – founded the “Lehrersängerchor Schubertbund”, a teacher’s choir.
 In the following year the choir first appeared in public.
 Due to changing its name into “Schubertbund” (since 1922 “Wiener Schubertbund” ) and opening the organization to everyone, the choir was able to gain more members.
 In 1935 there were 500 choir singers and they gave a concert in Rome for pope Pius IX.

 Before World War II notable choir-masters conducted the Wiener Schubertbund.
 Franz Mair, Adolf Kirchl, Dr. Anton von Webern, Viktor Keldorfer and Dr. Reinhold Schmid formed the choir to become one of the most remarkable men’s choirs in the German speaking countries.
-After 1945 Viktor Keldorfer, Dr. Hans Gillesberger, Prof. Leo Lehner, Prof. Heinrich Gattermeyer, Prof Franz Gerstacker and since 2001 Prof. Fritz Brucker have prolonged this tradition.
+After 1945 Viktor Keldorfer, Dr. Hans Gillesberger, Prof. Leo Lehner, Prof. Heinrich Gattermeyer, Prof Franz Gerstacker., Prof. Fritz Brucker and since 2024 Uwe Scheer have prolonged this tradition.

 Besides the care for the opus of Franz Schubert, which has always been one of the choir’s main concerns, the choir also has a wide repertoire from spiritual music to pieces for men’s choir of the Romantic period up to Austrian and international folk songs and contemporary compositions.